 Started in October 2011 by the badminton player couple Ajay and Manjusha Kanwar, this is the only academy in north India which is affiliated to the Hyderabad-based GopiChand Academy.

 While Ajay Kanwar participated in the Thomas Cup, World Badminton Championship, Asian Championship, and many international open tournaments before quitting in 1994, Manjusha has many titles under her belt, including a silver medal in the mixed doubles category at the 2004 South Asian Games.
 “Gopichand, who is today busy coaching Saina Nehwal, wanted to start an academy in north India but didn’t have enough time.

 Since we both played many international matches together, he decided to affiliate with us,” says Usha Rani, who runs the academy.
 Besides the Kanwar couple, there are six coaches at the academy who have been players of national and international repute.
 The academy has 180 students who get training in various categories from Tuesday to Saturday.

 Venue: DDA Sports Complex, Siri Fort, August Kranti Marg

 Senior Coach: Madhumita Bisht and Vikram Bisht

 Entry age: 7 years

 Contact person: Vikram Singh Bisht - 9818184787

 Before she turned to coaching in 2002, Madhumita Bisht was a famous badminton player who, besides being a national champion several times, won a bronze medal at the Asian games in 1982.
-She was in the core group of national coaches who coached the Indian badminton team for the ongoing London Olympics.
+She was in the core group of national coaches who coached the Indian badminton team for the London Olympics in 2016.

 This academy envisages to make a substantial contribution to the cause of badminton in India.